 A skinny fat woman has a body that is characterized by both low levels of muscle mass (skinny) and a higher level of body fat.
-Some skinny women might have too much fat on the legs and butt.
+Some skinny women might have too much fat on their legs and butt.

-So we’ve come up with a simple test to see what we define as skinny-fat.
+So we’ve come up with a simple test for what we define as skinny-fat.

 - Below average thigh-size: Under 20″ (51cm).

 - Low level of strength: can’t Goblet squat 50 pounds (22kg)